Teens’ Mental Health in the Digital Age: Causes, Effects, and Solutions

 Intersection of Crises: When Pressures Collide

 Socioeconomic layers complicate issues: rural poverty generates despair, whereas urban privilege affords therapy.
 Teens that identify as LGBTQ+ face double prejudice—online hate in addition to rejection from their relatives.
 Climate anxiety exacerbates existential dread; the floods in Assam in 2025 displaced thousands of students.
 There is no such concept as mental health.
 Pixels plus academic stress means increased anxiety.
-A teenager preparing for a board exam cyberbullied others for an inferior simulation score, doom-scrolling failures, and a panic attack as the teens’ mental health.
+A teenager preparing for a board exam cyberbullied others for an inferior simulation score, doom-scrolling failures, and a panic attack as the teens’ mental health deteriorated.

 Fires are fueled by interactions with relatives.
 Tiger parents strive for perfection, while absent workaholic parents leave gaps, which screens fill.
 Communication gaps expand: “Beta, focus on studies” ignores emotional pleas.